Ulianovish/HasugueSoft-landing/docs/prd_landing_page.md

 ## Epic 1: Foundation & Core Infrastructure

-Establish the technical foundation and deliver immediate market presence through a modern, performance-optimized Next.js application with a compelling hero section that communicates our agéntico development value proposition.
+Establish the technical foundation and deliver immediate market presence through a modern, performance-optimized Astro application with a compelling hero section that communicates our agéntico development value proposition.
 This epic creates the infrastructure for rapid development while delivering a functional landing presence that can immediately start capturing market interest and early feedback from Colombian PyME visitors.

 ### Story 1.1: Project Foundation Setup

 As a **development team**,
-I want **a properly configured Next.js 14 project with TypeScript, Tailwind CSS, and essential development tooling**, so that **we can develop efficiently using agéntico methodology while maintaining code quality and performance standards**.
+I want **a properly configured Astro project with TypeScript, Tailwind CSS, and essential development tooling**, so that **we can develop efficiently using agéntico methodology while maintaining code quality and performance standards**.

 #### Acceptance Criteria

-1. Next.js 14+ project initialized with TypeScript configuration and strict mode enabled
+1. Astro project initialized with TypeScript configuration and strict mode enabled
 2. Tailwind CSS configured with custom design tokens for Colombian PyME-appropriate color palette
 3. ESLint and Prettier configured for consistent code formatting and quality
 4. Git repository established with conventional commit standards and basic branching strategy
 5. Package.json includes all core dependencies (Framer Motion, Analytics, Form libraries)
 6. Development environment runs locally with hot reload functioning correctly
-7. Basic folder structure established following Next.js best practices for scalable architecture
+7. Basic folder structure established following Astro best practices for scalable architecture

 ### Story 1.2: Hosting Infrastructure and CI/CD Pipeline